ATC 2018 ACTION PLAN

 As a functional land trust, ATC will continue to comply with Land Trust Alliance standards for the 60 easements and 27 fee tracts we hold.

 Knowing that we need greater Congressional awareness of and support for A.T. landscape issues, we worked with House leadership to launch an A.T. caucus in 2017.
 This year we will focus on growing that caucus to at least 30 members and use the caucus to strategically support the landscape initiative for land protection funding and supportive policies.
-Our Director of Federal and Legislative Policy, Lynn Davis, will continue to work with many D.C. based conservation partners to identify and address policy issues that threaten landscape conservation, while also identifying opportunities such as the Pipeline Fairness and Transparency Act.
+Our staff will continue to work with many D.C. based conservation partners to identify and address policy issues that threaten landscape conservation, while also identifying opportunities such as the Pipeline Fairness and Transparency Act.
 This legislation was introduced by Senators Kaine and Warner, with a parallel bill in the House introduced by Congressmen Griffith and Goodlatte after working closely with ATC.
 (See: Pipeline Fairness and Transparency Act).

 - Hire a contract employee to coordinate A.T. landscape related communications and improve communications products – website, email, social media, and coordination with communication partners.